Port-Hamiltonian formulations of poroelastic network models: Poroelastic Network Models

-with the Lam\'e coefficients $\mu$ and $\lambda$ and the identity tensor~$\mathcal{I}$.
-Further, $\alpha$ denotes the Biot-Willis fluid-solid coupling coefficient, $M$ the Biot modulus, $\kappa$ the permeability, $\rho$ the density, and~$\nu$ the fluid viscosity.
-The right-hand side~$\hat{g}$ represents an injection or production process and~$\hat{f}$ denotes the volume-distributed external forces.

-For the weak formulation of the poroelastic model, we homogenize the boundary conditions and assume that~$u_b$ and $p_b$ are zero.
-Inhomogeneous boundary conditions will be shortly discussed in~\Cref{rem:Dirichlet}.
+For the weak formulation of the poroelastic model, we assume homogeneous boundary conditions, i.e., we assume that~$\hat u_b$ and $\hat p_b$ are zero.
+Inhomogeneous boundary conditions will be briefly discussed in~\Cref{rem:Dirichlet}.
 Let us introduce the spaces